 - Memory — short and long term, visual and auditory, sequential and working memory

 - The ability to decode, integrate and classify information

-By addressing these foundational skills, dyslexia can be overcome — and prevented.
+By addressing these cognitive skills the symptoms of dyslexia can be overcome — and prevented.

 A mother in Fullerton writes about her dyslexic daughter’s progress after two weeks.
 Also read the surprise update, that was received four years later, on November 14, 2017… Click on the flag to read the story.